bjucps/cps110-thinkcspy/_sources/SortSearch/TheInsertionSort.rst

 The maximum number of comparisons for an insertion sort is the sum of the first :math:`n-1` integers.
 Again, this is :math:`O(n^{2})`.
 However, in the best case, only one comparison needs to be done on each pass.
-This would be the case for an already sorted list.
+This would be the case for an already sorted list, and yields performance of :math:`O(n)`, like the bubble sort.

 One note about shifting versus exchanging is also important.
 In general, a shift operation requires approximately a third of the processing work